silly-internet-tricks/todo-2024-06-16/README.md

  * EC2 free tier hosting in fresh AWS account

 ## Next Steps
- 1. add the actual web server
+ 1. define the rest api endpoints

 ## Additional Notes (for future reference)
  *  use like xampp or wamp for manage maria db and phpmyadmin or any other client (for some future project)
  * what is inner join? what is outer join?
-   * in inner join
+   * in inner join rows are simply omitted from the result when there is no matching id
+   * in outer join rows are included in the result even if there is no matching id
+ * Find a place to use a "boolean array" in the project